splunk/addonfactory-ucc-generator/docs/quickstart.md

 * `--pip-legacy-resolver` - [optional] Use old pip dependency resolver by adding flag '--use-deprecated=legacy-resolver' to pip install command.
 Default: `False`.
 PLEASE NOTE: this flag is deprecated and will be removed from pip in the future.
 Instead of using this flag, the correct solution would be to fix the packages your project depends on to work properly with the new resolver.
-Additionally, please note that this flag cannot be used with pip version 23.2.
+Additionally, please note that this flag is not compatible with pip version `23.2`, use `23.2.1` instead.

 #### Verbose mode